Kathy Bates: Early work and success on stage (1970–1989)

 After moving to New York City, Bates worked several odd jobs as well as minor stage roles while struggling to find work as an actress.
 At one point, she worked as a cashier at the Museum of Modern Art.

-In 1971, Bates was cast in a minor role in the Miloš Forman comedy Taking Off (credited as "Bobo Bates"), her first on screen role in a feature film.
-Following this, she continued to struggle to find acting roles, later claiming in an interview with The New York Times that more than one casting agent told her that she wasn't sufficiently attractive to be a successful actress: "I'm not a stunning woman.
+In 1970, Bates was cast in a minor role in the Miloš Forman comedy Taking Off (credited as "Bobo Bates"), her first on-screen role in a feature film.
+Following this, she continued to struggle to find acting roles, later claiming in an interview with The New York Times that more than one casting agent told her that she wasn't sufficiently attractive to be a successful actress:

+I'm not a stunning woman.
 I never was an ingenue; I've always just been a character actor.
 When I was younger it was a real problem, because I was never pretty enough for the roles that other young women were being cast in.
 The roles I was lucky enough to get were real stretches for me: usually a character who was older, or a little weird, or whatever.
 And it was hard, not just for the lack of work but because you have to face up to how people are looking at you.
-And you think, 'Well, y'know, I'm a real person.'"After Taking Off was released, Bates didn't work on another feature film until she appeared opposite Dustin Hoffman in Straight Time (1978).
-Throughout the 1970s, she continued to perform on stage.
+And you think, "Well, y'know, I'm a real person."

+After Taking Off was released, Bates did not work on another feature film until she appeared opposite Dustin Hoffman in Straight Time (1978), though she continued to perform on stage throughout the 1970s.
+In 1973 she performed in Wayside Theatre's traveling group, Wayside Theatre on Tour, and was credited as "Bobo Bates".
 Her first Off-Broadway performance was in the 1976 production of Vanities.
 Bates subsequently originated the role of Lenny in the first production of Crimes of the Heart at the Actors Theatre of Louisville in 1979.
 Beginning in 1980, she appeared in Lanford Wilson's Fifth of July.
 In 1982, she starred in the Robert Altman-directed Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean with Karen Black and Cher.
-During this time, she also began working in television, starring in a variety of soap operas such as The Doctors, All My Children, and One Life to Live, as well as making guest appearances in episodes of prime-time series such as The Love Boat, Cagney & Lacey, and St. Elsewhere in the late 1970s through mid-1980s.
+During this time, she also began working in television, making appearances in episodes of prime-time series such as The Love Boat, Cagney & Lacey, and St. Elsewhere in the late 1970s through the mid-1980s, as well as several soap operas, including The Doctors, All My Children, and One Life to Live.